 Time is used smarter when you organize and prepare the day with clear objectives.
-Building that routine, especially in the mornings, offer quiet, efficient and satisfactory feeling.
+The building of a routine, especially in the morning, offers a quiet, efficient, and satisfactory feeling.

 Today I don’t want to talk about the keys to being productive, but small things you can incorporate into your daily routine to have a completely successful day.